CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 We note no obvious linear pattern to the annual means, but there is a possible drop in annual averages in recent years.
-Unfortunately, that drop corresponds to years whn winter samples are no longer being collected.
+Unfortunately, that drop corresponds to years when winter samples are no longer being collected.

 ## Real Dates and Times